maubanel/GMS2-Action-Adventure-Game/basic-message/README.md

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.

-The second message is a question that you can answer with Y or N by selecting the button with the arrow keys and pressing enter.
+The third message is a question that you can answer with Y or N by selecting the button with the arrow keys and pressing enter.
 There is a problem though you still move the player.